-G-IV Pattern 1: Sample the environment to the west of an easterly wave, especially if dry air is detected in that region.
+G-IV Pattern #1: Sample the environment to the west of an easterly wave, especially if dry air is detected in that region.
 Sample when the easterly wave is forecast to develop in reliable computer models or is showing signs of development in observations.
-Sample when the easterly wave is located at or west of 35°W (to be within range of G-IV).
 Standard Lawnmower pattern should be used to set up a grid of observations and dropsondes, with drops every 150 n mi (280 km).
-The most likely orientation of the lawnmower pattern will be to the West or Northwest of the tropical disturbance/cyclone.
-Flight level is 40-45 kft.
-Long legs of pattern should be 600-1000 n mi (1110-1850 km), depending on flight time and resources) and short legs should be 150 n mi (280 km).
-To maximize the usefulness of the data, a minimum of two boxes should be flown.
+The most likely orientation of the lawnmower pattern will be to the west or northwest of the tropical disturbance/cyclone.
+To maximize the usefulness of the data, a minimum of two lawnmower legs should be flown.
 In some situations, the same box could be flown twice to maximize data coverage in a more specific region.

-P-3 Pattern 1: G-IV Pattern #1 (described above) can be modified to accommodate the P-3.
+P-3 Pattern #1: G-IV Pattern #1 (described above) can be modified to accommodate the P-3.
 Flight level should be 15-20 kft to maximize the altitude of dropsonde data.
 P-3 missions will likely start later than G-IV missions due to the greater range of the G-IV, especially if the disturbance is in the Atlantic Main Development Region.